JasonPollman/chainable-fetch/readme.md

 # chainable-fetch
-> The string free HTTP request client
+> The JSON friendly, string free HTTP request client.

+`chainable-fetch` is an